 Well, let me quote an instance.
 A young boy joined the Airbnb office as an intern and his manager said to him, “Hey, welcome home!”.
 Yes, Airbnb takes its mission to create a world where you can belong anywhere quite personally!
 At Airbnb, you work on real-time projects and try to enhance users’ travel experiences.
 There are no cubicles; you sit in open spaces.
 Your mentorship is not limited to your managers.
 You’ll also receive it from very seniors members of the management like the CFO and the CTO.
 And as the ex-interns say, ‘People are great, the work is great, and the culture is great.
 Why won’t you come here?’.

-A couple of pro-tips from hiring managers:
+A couple of pro-tips from hiring managers at Airbnb:

 For design students:

 a.
 Before calling you for an interview, the recruiters look for a visual and complete portfolio as it gives them a signal about your abilities and experiences.

 b.
 Redesign an aspect of Airbnb to display your skills, ideas, and interests.